 North Coast counselling services

-Lifeline North Coast offers specialist counselling for people with gambling problems and their families.
-Counselling is aimed at assisting people to overcome their gambling problem.
-It includes strategies to establish and maintain change in regular gambling behaviour, as well as focusing on the underlying reasons for the development of problem gambling.
+Our Gambling Counselling is a free service offered to gamblers and their families.
+GambleAware is a redesign of how the NSW Government provides gambling information, education, support and treatment all over the state.
+It’s designed to connect more people across NSW to the right help, at the right time, from services that are right for them.
+Lifeline North Coast offers specialist counselling for people (and their families) who with concerns about their gambling behaviour.
+Counselling is aimed at assisting people to overcome their gambling behaviour.
+It includes strategies to establish and maintain change in harmful gambling behaviour, as well as focusing on the underlying reasons for the development of gambling behaviour.

 We offer Self Exclusions